To calculate the standard error of the mean (SEM) in Python, use scipy library’s sem() function.

 Where σ is the standard deviation and n is the number of samples.

-How to Implement Standard Error of Mean Function in Python
+Implementing Standard Error of Mean in Python

 To write a function that calculates the standard error of the mean in Python, you first need to implement a function that calculates the standard deviation of the data.

-What Is Standard Deviation
+What Is the Standard Deviation?

 Standard deviation is a measure of how far numbers lie from the average.